pschwede/AnchorBot/README.md

 So I came to the idea to write a script that does the main things I needed automatically while browsing or coding.
-It's loop would be, to pull rss-feeds and other news streams and find out what might the reader interest the most.
+It's loop would be, to pull rss-feeds and other news streams, display them in a pleasuring way and find out what might interesting to the reader most likely.

-The importance of news could be detected by:
+The importance of news could be detected by…

 * emphasizement: the number sources that posted about the same topic/keyword (including friends)
 * user behavior: the number of readings of articles with the same keyword
 * uniqueness: not contained words that are in almost every article (of the same source)

-Also, for more comfort, my reader should:
+Also, for more comfort, the reader should automatically…

 * merge articles that share the same story and present them to the user on demand
 * gather images and more text about the story in the case it's not illustrative,